wangc29/RATES/README.md

 library(rates)
 res<-rates.fit(betajk = beta.retained[,-1],sjk2 = (sd.retained[,-1])^2,PC = PC1,SNP = beta.retained[,1])
 ```
 After fitting the model, we can obtain the Posterior Probability of Replicability estimate for all jointly analyzed variants.
+Running time of RATES for thissmall demo dataset is less than one minute on a one processor Intel Xeon E5-2650v4 2.2GHz CPU machine with 24Gb memory.

 ```{r}
 res.dt= as.data.frame(list(SNP=res$SNP,PPR=res$ppr),stringsAsFactors = F)